 I’ve noticed a lot of us reaching quite a bit lately.
 It’s inspiring.
-Couples in my counsel reaching for a new levels of intimacy, connection and commitment.
+Couples in my counsel reaching for new levels of intimacy, connection and commitment.
 Clients reaching for their dreams to share their gifts with the world.
 Freshly single folks reaching deep inside; looking for their true self that got lost in their last relationship.

 The sky is seriously hot with ground shaking transformational energies-- reaching is exactly what’s called for.
 Expect to get stretched.
 As the soul insists on stretching our egos in this sacred act of reaching beyond our old limitations.

 I’d be impressed if you weren’t feeling it.
 Old emotional imprints bubbling to the surface.. vulnerable parts of you getting exposed.. confronting limiting self-concepts all up in your face… How are you being stretched?

 What’s a human on planet earth to do?
 How can we stretch, be vulnerable, transform and take action without totally disintegrating?

 “Learn how to receive” says a voice within.
 Receiving shifts the energetics of reaching.